abuckridge/mills2/methods.md

 {% include figure.html
   class="img-right"
   width="50%"
-  caption="This map is the result of transferring analog data on the location of forts and railroad lines in 19th-century New Mexico into a spatially referenced digital format ready for spatial analysis." src="sites/images/forts-map.png"
+  caption="Although less beautiful than the hand drawn maps of the past, this map is spatially referenced and ready for further analysis." src="sites/images/forts-map.png"
 %}